Top Excuses For Not Wearing PPE

 Excuses – whether from teenagers or adults – often come as avoidance of taking responsibility.
 They often come when someone feels they have no choice.
 Or, they come when someone doesn’t understand why they should do something.
 Sometimes, excuses originate from a lack of motivation to change habits.
 Addressing these issues is crucial in the battle against PPE noncompliance.

 According to EHS Today, “most refusals for not wearing PPE in the workplace stem from poor management, communication and training.”

 In other words, overcoming excuses for not wearing PPE requires educating and verifying understanding.
 It also means involving employees in the PPE selection process.

 According to Kimberly-Clark, more than half of noncompliance comes from workers who thought they did not need PPE.
 This lack of knowledge points to the importance of educating and clarifying safety regulations.

 Implementing a safety program decreases safety incidents by over half.
-However, checking for understanding is important to their success.
+However, checking for understanding is essential to their success.
 That involves taking the extra step of obtaining worker signatures after training stating their understanding of the material presented.

 Employers must also educate employees on the consequences of noncompliance.
 This training includes showing workers what happens when accidents occur by discussing real-life scenarios involving injured workers who failed to wear the required PPE.
 Finally, employers must follow through with discipline when workers don’t wear the necessary PPE.

 Get Workers Involved In Choosing PPE